 • Is the NotebookLM infographic free for everyone?

-• If you find the NotebookLM infographic not available, it is likely because the feature is still in BETA and rolling out gradually.
+• If you find the NotebookLM infographic currently unavailable, it is likely because the feature is still in BETA and rolling out gradually.
 Ensure you are in a supported region and that your Google account is not restricted (some Workspace enterprise accounts may have beta features disabled by admins).

 • Can I edit the text inside a generated image?